OutSystems/docs-product/src/ref/data/database/handling-transactions.md

 * The transactions are always sequential, they cannot be nested.
 * After committing or rolling back a transaction, all database locks eventually being held are released.
-* When integrating with external systems, transaction handling might need some extra care.
+* When using Multiple Database Catalogs, or when integrating with external systems, OutSystems opens separate connections and transactions for each system, which are committed separately; there is no distributed transaction mechanism.
+In these cases, transaction handling might need some extra care.